2017 Atlantic hurricane season: Storm names

 The following list of names was used for named storms that formed in the North Atlantic in 2017.
-The names not retired from this list will be used again in the 2023 season.
-This was the same list used in the 2011 season, with the exception of the name Irma, which replaced Irene.
-Irma was previously used in 1978, and was used for the first and only time on the modern naming lists in 2017.
+This was the same list used in the 2011 season, with the exception of Irma, which replaced Irene.
+The name Irma was previously used once under the old naming convention, in 1978.

-The usage of the name "Don" in July garnered some attention relating to United States President Donald Trump.
+Use of the name "Don" in July garnered some attention relating to United States President Donald Trump.
 Max Mayfield, former director of the NHC, clarified that the name had no relation to Trump and was chosen in 2006 as a replacement for Dennis.
-Regardless, some outlets such as the Associated Press "poked fun" at the name and Trump.
+Regardless, some outlets, such as the Associated Press, "poked fun" at the name and Trump.

 Retirement

-On April 11, 2018, at the 40th session of the RA IV hurricane committee, the World Meteorological Organization retired the names Harvey, Irma, Maria, and Nate from its rotating naming lists due to the number of deaths and amount of damage they caused, and they will not be used again for another Atlantic hurricane.
-They will be replaced with Harold, Idalia, Margot, and Nigel for the 2023 season, respectively.
-With four names retired, the 2017 season is tied with the 1955, 1995, and 2004 seasons for the second-highest number of storm names retired after a single Atlantic season, surpassed only by the 2005 season, which had five retired names.
+On April 11, 2018, at the 40th session of the RA IV hurricane committee, the World Meteorological Organization retired the names Harvey, Irma, Maria, and Nate from its rotating naming lists due to the number of deaths and amount of damage each one caused, and they will not be used again in the North Atlantic basin.
+They were replaced with Harold, Idalia, Margot, and Nigel, respectively, when the list was used again for the 2023 season.
+More names were retired following the 2017 season than had been for any single season since 2005, when five names retired.

 Season effects

-This is a table of all the tropical cyclones that formed in the 2017 Atlantic hurricane season.
-It includes their duration, names, intensities, affected areas, damages, and death totals.
+This is a table of all of the tropical cyclones that formed in the 2017 Atlantic hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
-Damage and deaths include totals while the storm was extratropical, a tropical wave, or a low, and all the damage figures are in 2017 USD.
-Potential tropical cyclones are not included in this table.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2017 USD.